 Defendant looking for deal in Lockport homicide case

 Feb.
-17—LOCKPORT — A paroled sex offender, accused of being the driver in an October shooting in Lockport that left a Medina college student dead, may be looking for a plea deal with prosecutors.
+17—A paroled sex offender, accused of being the driver in an October shooting in Lockport that left a Medina college student dead, may be looking for a plea deal with prosecutors.

 The attorney representing Jonathan Frey, 21, of Lockport, who is charged with a single count of first-degree hindering prosecution, told Niagara County Youth Court Judge Diane Vitello on Tuesday that he wants to talk to prosecutors about "what may be available" to his client.